Loading course content...

 Full-stack development is the process of creating and maintaining both the frontend and the backend part of an application.

-The frontend is the part of a website that users can see and interact within their browser.
+The frontend is the part of a website that users can see and interact with in their browser.

 When you enter a URL and press Enter, the interface that you see is the frontend.
-It is usually built using HTML, CSS, and JavaScript.
+It is built using HTML, CSS, and JavaScript.

 HTML defines the structure and content of a webpage, which are made of HTML tags.